Platform One Party Bus Onboarding Process

 - Each pipeline uses a Dockerfile at the root of each project to deploy to staging.

-- Please follow the Guidelines in the Preparing the Pipeline document to understand the pipeline process.
+- Please follow the guidelines in the Preparing the Pipeline document to understand the pipeline process.

 Staging Pipeline Explanation

-Action | Description |
+| Action | Description |

-Pipeline Setup | 1.
-Structure for pipeline is setup based upon defined rules with the Mission DevOps team.
-2. The MDO team requires a dockerfile at the root of each pipeline project in order to setup the pipeline for each project.
-3. SCA tools are setup: Fortify, Twistlock and SonarQube. |
+| Pipeline Setup | 1.
+Structure for the pipeline is set up based on defined rules with the MDO Team.
+2. The MDO Team requires a Dockerfile at the root of each pipeline project in order to set up the pipeline for each project.
+3. Static Code Analysis (SCA) tools are setup: GitLab SAST, Twistlock, and SonarQube. |

-Manifest Repo Setup | 1.
-Kubernetes structure for creating authentication token, RDS, S3 and other artifacts. |
+| Manifest Repo Setup | 1.
+Kubernetes structure for creating authentication token, RDS, S3, and other artifacts. |

-RDS/S3 Setup | 1.
-Postgres or MySQL RDS setup in a multi-tenant cluster.
+| RDS/S3 Setup | 1.
+Postgres or MySQL RDS set up in a multi-tenant cluster.
 2. S3 buckets are not required, but are provided if needed.
-3. Communication with S3 is performed through IAM Roles forService Accounts (IRSA).
+3. Communication with S3 is performed through IRSA.
 4. Product teams do not have direct access to their S3 bucket.
 Communication to S3 is done through IRSA in their application. |

-KeyCloak Structure Setup | 1.
-Keycloak group structure setup.
+| Keycloak Structure Setup | 1.
+Keycloak group structure is set up.
 2. An initial team list is obtained.
-3. Application parses the JWT token to provide authentication to their application. |
+3. Application parses the JSON Web Token (JWT) token to provide authentication to their application. |

-Mission Bootstrap for Application | 1.
-Setup encrypted authorization setup.
-2. Setup DNS with CNAP team. |
+| Mission Bootstrap for Application | 1.
+Set up encrypted authorization.
+2. Set up Domain Name System (DNS) with CNAP Team. |

 Pipeline Assistance Tickets